akaihola/darglint2/.github/pull_request_template.md

 ### Related Issue

 <!---
+It is usually good practice to open an issue first before creating a PR.
-This project only accepts pull requests related to open issues If suggesting a new feature or change, please discuss it in an issue first If fixing a bug, there should be an issue describing it with steps to reproduce Please link to the issue here.
+If suggesting a new feature or change, please discuss it in an issue first.
+If fixing a bug, there should be an issue describing it with steps to reproduce.
+However we won't turn your PR down just because such an issue is missing.
+Please link to the issue here.
 E.g.:

 Fixes #12